barrucadu/cabal-info/README.md

                            ghcjs.
   FIELD                    This is in the format [section:]field, where the
-                           section can be the name of a source repository, executable, test suite, or benchmark.
+                           section can be the name of a source repository, executable, test suite, benchmark, or it can be blank.
 If no field is given, then the file is pretty-printed, with any flags applied.
+If a blank section is given (i.e. :field), then all values found in any executable, test suite, benchmark, or library are returned.
 ```

 Examples